jorgos2305/IU_Data_Quality_Data_Wrangling/README.md

 ## Apache Airflow

-We use Apache Airflow `version 3.0.3` to make the scripts run in a daily basis.
+Apache Airflow `version 3.0.3` is used to make the scripts run in a daily basis.
 For this project, it is enough to run Airflow in standalone mode.
-To do that, follow the next steps once you have activated the conda environment as shown above:
+To do that, follow the next steps once you have activated the conda environment as shown above.

+To activate Airflow in standalone mode:

 1. Run the following commands (make sure you are in the IU_Data_Quality_Data_Wrangling directory)
 ```bash